eetu-n/PyRES/README.md

 # PyRES
-### Python library for Reverberation Enhancement Systems
+### A Python library for Reverberation Enhancement System development and simulation.

 ---